mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 If the name of the collection name will follow the convention for collection names defined in the Mia-Platform Console (a text of maximum 80 characters, only lowercase letters, number, underscores and hyphens, starting with a lowercase letter), then saving the configuration will automatically generate the collection for you if it doesn't exist yet.
 This collection can be customized by you in any moment after.

-If you're using a different pattern or you're using a public or secret environment variable, you will have to manually create a collection to configure its properties (indexes, schemas, etc.) and to potentially use it in with the CRUD Service
+If you're using a different pattern or you're using a public or secret environment variable, you will have to manually create a collection to configure its properties (indexes, schemas, etc.) and to potentially use it in with the CRUD Service.

 :::info
 If you wish to delete a Real-Time Updater or change the desired name of the Projection Changes collection, please remember that the existing CRUD collection will not be automatically removed.
 You have to do it manually from the _MongoDB CRUD_ section.